-- 1/2 teaspoon salt
+- 1 teaspoon salt

-- 11 ounces butterscotch morsels
+- 11 ounces butterscotch chips (1 bag)

-- 1 1/4 cups powdered sugar
+- ½ cup powdered sugar

-- 1 tablespoon butter, melted
+- ½ tablespoon butter melted

-- 4 tablespoons heavy cream
+- 2 tablespoons heavy cream

-- 1 teaspoon vanilla bean paste
+- ½ teaspoon vanilla bean paste

-- 1/4 teaspoon ground cardamom
+- ⅛ teaspoon ground cardamom

 - Remove bars from pan and transfer to a cutting board.
-Cut into 24 squares.
+Cut into 20-24 squares.
 Transfer to a cooling rack placed over a sheet pan.

 - In a bowl, whisk together melted butter, powdered sugar, vanilla bean paste, cardamom, and heavy cream.
 Mix until the icing is smooth, adding more cream if necessary to reach drizzling consistency.
 If icing is too thin, add more powdered sugar.